-Lions Eyeglass Drive- Recycle for Sight: Used eyeglasses help children and adults in developing countries enjoy a better quality of life.
-Donated glasses are sorted, cleaned, and laboriously checked for prescription type by volunteers.
-These glasses are then delivered free of charge to people in need of corrective lenses locally and around the world.
+Lions Eyeglass Drive- Recycle for Sight: Used eyeglasses help children and adults enjoy a better quality of life.
+The glasses are cleaned and processed, then prepared for delivery to people around the world..

 Westfield Community Table is a program that serves those in need with dinner and fellowship each month of the week except Saturdays.
 We support the program by preparing a meal on the fourth Tuesday of each month and by giving an annual financial contribution